rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

 could then declare in its signature to take a `Guess` rather than a `u32`, and would not need to do any additional checks in its body.

-### When `unwrap` is Appropriate

-It's fine to call unwrap when you know for sure that you have Some rather than None, but haven't been able to convey that to the type system.

 ## Summary

 Now that we've reduced duplication in our validation code, let's look at a feature of Rust that helps reduce duplication in lots of code: generics!